What Are The Differences Between E-commerce Fulfillment And Order Fulfillment?

 Consumers now expect their orders to arrive at their doors within a few business days.
 As e-commerce fulfillment logistics are fully automated, it enables your company to process, select, pack, and ship products quickly.
 As you know, satisfied customers are key to your company’s success.
 Delivering the correct items quickly will better ensure your customers will continue to do business with you.

-E-commerce fulfillment warehouses need to carry a wider variety of SKUs.
+Fulfillment warehouses need to carry a wider variety of SKUs for E-commerce.

 In warehousing, each product in inventory has a unique SKU barcode.
 A SKU is a product’s stock-keeping unit.
 SKUs allow your company to track inventory by providing important details such as size, type, color, price, style, and brand.
 An e-commerce warehouse with a wider variety of SKUs can quickly locate inventory and ship products.
 Buyers get the correct item quickly, bettering their purchasing experience.
 In traditional order fulfillment processes, a warehouse will have fewer products in inventory, which means fewer SKUs.